Harvard-Pfizer-HECTRE/HECTRE/README.md

 The tools you'll need are:
 - GNU Make (https://www.gnu.org/software/make/) (Additional effort may be needed to install on Windows)
 - Python (version >= 3.9)
-- AWS credentials to use Amazon Bedrock LLM API (For more information, visit https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html and check under "Long-term credentials", the credentials need to be under your root directory in `.aws` folder, with profile name "[capstone]")
+- AWS credentials to use Amazon Bedrock LLM API (For more information, visit https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html and check under "Long-term credentials", the credentials need to be under your root directory in `.aws` folder)

 Then, run the following to install all other requirements:
 ```bash